yanchenglee98/tp/docs/UserGuide.md

 2. Press enter
 3. The result box will show the new event created:
 ![New event added](https://i.imgur.com/70Va3Dt.png)
-4. The events list will show the newly added event:
+4. The events list will show the newly added event:\
 <img src="https://i.imgur.com/mNjKNOT.png" width="250"/>

-### 6.12 Deleting a hall event : `delete-event`
+### 6.20 Deleting a hall event : `delete-event`

 You can delete a hall event specified at an index by using the `delete-event` command followed by the index.